Frequently asked eyecare questions

 Children can be tested at any age.
 It is recommended that an optometrist sees them before they start school and start learning to read.
 Often, vision problems can be the reason why a child does not perform well at school, for example because they cannot see the board.
 The earlier a problem is detected the more chance there is of successful treatment.
 Children's eyes are fully developed by the time they are 8 years old so it is very important to have any problems detected before this.

-Your Contact Lens Optician will be happy to provide your contact lens specification once they have completed your fitting and initial aftercare visits.
+Your Contact Lens Optician will be happy to provide your contact lens specification once they have completed your fitting and initial check ups.
 Please note that this means you may have to return to your Contact Lens Optician for more than one follow up visit in order for them to fully complete the fitting.

 We will require a current, valid contact lens specification to supply your replacement contact lenses.
 We recommend that you should have an annual eye test and a contact lens check every 6 months, or more frequently, as advised by your Contact Lens Optician.